 English Syllabus:

-Grammar and Usage– Recognizing and correcting errors in sentence structure, punctuation, and subject-verb agreement – Understanding proper word choice and usage
+Grammar and Usage | – Recognizing and correcting errors in sentence structure, punctuation, and subject-verb agreement – Understanding proper word choice and usage |

-– Correct capitalization and formatting
+Mechanics | – Mastery of punctuation rules – Correct capitalization and formatting |

-– Understanding the impact of word choice and sentence structure.
+Rhetorical Skills | – Identifying the author’s purpose and strategy – Understanding the impact of word choice and sentence structure. – Analyzing the effectiveness of arguments. |

 Mathematics Syllabus:

-Algebra– Solving linear equations and inequalities – Understanding functions and their properties.
+Algebra | – Solving linear equations and inequalities – Understanding functions and their properties. – Working with exponents and polynomials. |

-Geometry– Lines, angles, and shapes – Area, perimeter, and volume – Coordinate geometry basics
+Geometry | – Lines, angles, and shapes – Area, perimeter, and volume – Coordinate geometry basics |

-Trigonometry (Elementary)– Sine, cosine, and tangent ratios
+Trigonometry (Elementary) | – Sine, cosine, and tangent ratios – Solving right triangles |

-– Interpreting graphs, tables, and charts. – Analyzing statistical information
+Data Analysis | – Interpreting graphs, tables, and charts. – Analyzing statistical information – Solving problems using basic probability concepts |

 Reading Syllabus:

-Reading Comprehension– Understanding the main idea and supporting arguments of a passage.
+Reading Comprehension | – Understanding the main idea and supporting arguments of a passage. – Identifying the author’s perspective and purpose. – Drawing inferences and conclusions. |

-Analysis of Writing Styles– Recognizing different writing styles (narrative, argumentative, etc.)
+Analysis of Writing Styles | – Recognizing different writing styles (narrative, argumentative, etc.) – Understanding the effect of language choices on meaning |

-Reasoning– Evaluating the logic and coherence of arguments – Identifying flaws in reasoning
+Reasoning | – Evaluating the logic and coherence of arguments – Identifying flaws in reasoning |

 Science Syllabus:

-Scientific Reasoning– Understanding the main idea and supporting arguments of a passage.
+Scientific Reasoning | – Understanding the main idea and supporting arguments of a passage. – Identifying the author’s perspective and purpose. – Drawing inferences and conclusions. |

-– Understanding the effect of language choices on meaning
+Data Interpretation | – Recognizing different writing styles (narrative, argumentative, etc.) – Understanding the effect of language choices on meaning |

 The Road to ACT Success